promptfoo/promptfoo/site/docs/configuration/parameters.md

   - id: openai:gpt-4o
     prompts:
       - gpt_chat_prompt
-  - id: replicate:meta/llama3.1:8b
+  - id: replicate:meta/meta-llama-3.1-405b-instruct
-    label: llama3.1:70b-chat
+    label: llama-3.1-405b-instruct
     prompts:
       - llama_completion_prompt
 ```

 In this configuration, the `gpt_chat_prompt` is used for both GPT-4o and GPT-4o-mini models, while the `llama_completion_prompt` is used for the llama3.1 model.
 The prompts are defined in separate files within the `prompts` directory.

 Make sure to create the corresponding prompt files with the content formatted as expected by each model.
-For example, GPT models might expect a JSON array of messages, while Llama might expect a plain text format with a specific prefix.
+For example, GPT models might expect a JSON array of messages, while llama might expect a plain text format with a specific prefix.

 ### Prompt functions